jrony149/Matrix-Calculator/README.md

 3 2 1.0
 3 3 1.0

 The above example denotes a pair of matrices.
-The first line, "3 9 5", denotes the number rows in both matrix A and matrix B,
+The first line, "3 9 5", denotes the number of rows in both matrix A and matrix B,
 the number of non-zero entries in matrix A, and the number of non-zero entries in matrix B, respectively.
 The second space in the
 data (between "3 3 9.0" and "1 1 1.0") represents the split between matrix A and matrix B.  The other lines of data represent matrix entries.
 For example, the line "1 1 1.0" denotes the value "1.0" at row 1, column 1 of matrix A.  The output will be formatted thusly: